 As for ink maintenance, you'll need to replace the cartridges frequently if you print a lot since they don't last very long.
 Replacing the ink cartridges is easy; you only need to turn on the printer and open the cartridge bay's lid.
 For paper jams, you can access the sheet rollers by opening the front panel and lifting the top of the printer.
 The input tray holds 225 sheets of paper, which is a pretty good size, so you likely won't need to refill it often.

-This printer has a very low black page yield, meaning you'll have to replace the black ink cartridge often.
+This printer has a very low black page yield, meaning you'll often have to replace the black ink cartridge.
 Its color page yield is better, but not significantly.
-You can increase the yield slightly with longer-lasting high-yield cartridges (HP 910 XL), which will help reduce maintenance frequency.
-If you want a similar printer with a much higher page yield, check out the HP OfficeJet Pro 9025e.
+You can increase the yield slightly with XL high-yield cartridges (HP 910 XL), which will help reduce maintenance frequency.
+If you want a near-identical printer that uses higher-yield cartridges, check out the HP OfficeJet Pro 8135e/8139e; or if you want a printer that uses a super tank reservoir system, consider the HP Smart Tank 7602.

-The HP Smart app is very feature-rich.
-It allows you to print, scan (with your phone's camera or the printer), copy, and fax directly from your mobile device.
+The HP Smart app is feature-rich.
+It lets you print, scan (with your phone's camera or the printer), copy, and fax directly from your mobile device.
 You can also check the printer's ink levels and manage your ink subscription.

-This printer is fully compatible with the most commonly-used desktop operating systems.
-You don't necessarily need to install the drivers to use the printer on Windows devices, but it works better if you install the HP Smart application.
-On Chrome OS, you may need to add the printer directly using its IP address in the system settings, as the operating system can't automatically detect it, and you also need to install the app if you want to scan.
-You don't need to install any drivers or applications on macOS.
+You don't need to install the drivers manually on Windows devices.
+You can install the HP Smart app, which automatically updates the drivers, making the installation process more straightforward and user-friendly.
+On Chrome OS, you may need to add the printer directly using its IP address in the system settings, as the operating system can't automatically detect it, and even then, you can only print, not scan.
+Like Windows, installing the HP Smart (Android version from Google Play Store) app makes the process easier.
+There's no need to install drivers or applications on Macs.